-Kennedy Krieger Institute is an ideal setting to develop skills in developmental neuropsychiatry because of its dynamic multidisciplinary environment, breadth of clinical programs, diverse patient population, and world-renowned clinicians, educators and scientists.
+Kennedy Krieger Institute is an ideal setting to develop skills in developmental neuropsychiatry because of its dynamic interdisciplinary environment, breadth of clinical programs, diverse patient population, and world-renowned clinicians, educators and scientists.

-Trainees will have a broad range of closely supervised clinical experiences to gain proficiency working with children and young adults with complex neurodevelopmental and neuropsychiatric conditions including, but not limited to, the following diagnoses:
+Trainees will have a broad range of closely supervised clinical experiences to gain proficiency working with children and young adults with complex neuropsychiatric conditions, including the following diagnoses:

 - Autism spectrum disorder and intellectual disability